10-Andy/What-The-Forecast/README.md

 * #### **User Stories**
   * As a User, I want to input my custom location into an input field to get weather data from my desired location.
-  * As a User, I want some feedback to let me know the search request has gone through.
   * As a User, I want the home screen to be inviting and with information relevant to my search.
   * As a User, I want to view the results of my search to get an idea of the current weather.
   * As a User, I want to easily enter my information.